facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Steps

 The `steps` method creates a list of discrete colors.
 Like mixing, it is also built on [`interpolate`](#interpolating).
 Just provide two colors, and specify how many `steps` are wanted.
-The `steps` parameter essentially acts as a minimum steps requirement.

 ```color
 Color("red").steps("blue", steps=10)